-Behavior Technician Resume: Examples and Tips
+Behavior Technician Resume Examples & Templates

 As the job title implies, behavior technicians assist doctors, nurses and health care professionals in the treatment and care of patients with behavioral problems.
 These problems range from substance abuse to physical and emotional abuse, post-traumatic stress disorders, and similar mental issues.
 Usually, schools, hospitals and mental health centers employ behavior technicians.